 - School Information

-Note: Aeries Hosted customers should contact Aeries Support to have this step completed to ensure that the correct certificate is selected and that the recycling of the Application Pool can be coordinated.
+Note: Aeries Hosted customers should contact Aeries Support to have this step verified if this is the first OneRoster connection created by the district to ensure that the correct certificate is selected and that the recycling of the Application Pool can be coordinated.

 After completing the steps in the above section on API Security, navigate to the School Info | School Options page to see the OneRoster Settings section.
 While logged in at the District level, click the Edit/Change button to enter Edit mode.
 Check the box labeled Enable.